Does Long-Term Cannabis Use Stifle Motivation?

 Habitual use of marijuana is linked to lower dopamine levels.

 Researchers have found that levels of dopamine are lower in long-term cannabis smokers and those who began using the drug at a younger age.
 Lower dopamine in a part of the brain called the striatum is linked to less ambition and motivation at a neuronal level.
 I have written extensively about dopamine and endocannabinoids (self-produced cannabis) in The Athlete’s Way over the years.

-The findings suggest why ‘stoners’ are stereotypically viewed as lacking motivation to work hard to pursue their dreams or to be ambitious.
+The findings suggest why "stoners" are stereotypically viewed as lacking the motivation to work hard to pursue their dreams or to be ambitious.
 Do you think that pot makes people lazy?
-Have you had personal experience with the phenomenon of cannabis induced “amotivational syndrome” also-known-as being a slacker?
+Have you had personal experience with the phenomenon of cannabis-induced “amotivational syndrome”—also known as being a slacker?

 There is a strong link between dopamine and the CB-1 and CB-2 cannabinoid receptors of the brain.
 Any exogenous substance, like cannabis, hijacks the pre-existing receptors for the endogenously produced neurochemical.
-Contrary to popuar belief, endocannabinoids are more strongly linked to ‘runner’s high’ than endorphins.
+Contrary to popular belief, endocannabinoids are more strongly linked to "runner’s high" than endorphins.

 All of the cannabis users in the study had experienced some psychotic-like symptoms while smoking marijuana.
 Researchers describe these symptoms as “experiencing strange sensations or having bizarre thoughts like feeling as though they are being threatened by an unknown force.”
 I call this having a “bad trip.”

 The London researchers studied the level of dopamine production in the striatum of 19 regular cannabis users and 19 non-users of matching gender and age.
 The cannabis users chosen for the study started experimenting with cannabis between the ages of 12 and 18.